-There will be 4 screenings of Cinematic SF at community venues throughout the city of San Francisco this Spring 2017, with special appearances by the filmmakers, the films' subjects, and guest speakers and performers.
+There will be 4 screenings of Cinematic SF at community venues throughout the city of San Francisco, with special appearances by the filmmakers, the films' subjects, and guest speakers and performers.

 The Films and the Filmmakers: